drupalportugal/drupal.pt-code/docroot/modules/contrib/eu_cookie_compliance/README.txt

 allow users of certain roles access the administration page.
 You can do so on the admin/user/permissions page.

-  - there is also a 'display EU Cookie Compliance popup' permission that helps you show the popup to the roles you desire.
+  - there is also a 'display eu cookie compliance popup' permission that helps you show the popup to the roles you desire.

 3. You may want to create a page that would explain how your site uses cookies.